jgraef/embers/README.md

-# wgpu-tensors - Tensors with wgpu 🔥
+# 🔥 embers - Tensors with wgpu

 **Work In Progress**